Dana Colley: Post-Morphine projects (1999–present)

 Following Sandman's death, Colley, Conway and Deupree assembled a nine-piece band they dubbed Orchestra Morphine to tour behind their posthumous final album, The Night.
 Orchestra Morphine remained sporadically active thereafter, reassembling occasionally to perform Morphine material.

 Musical chemistry between Colley, Conway, and Orchestra Morphine member Laurie Sargent (a Boston mainstay and former member of Face to Face) led the trio to start their own group, Twinemen, a name they took from a comic drawn by Sandman.
 Formed in 2001, Twinemen have since released three full-length studio albums and toured extensively.
 Continuing a tradition he had begun in Morphine, Colley provided woodblock print artwork for the band's records.
 Colley, Conway and Sargent were also instrumental in re-opening the Hi-n-Dry studio and record label, Sandman's former workspace and imprint.

 In 2004 Colley produced and performed on "Black Feather Wings", the second release from Bourbon Princess.
 2006, Colley co-founded A.K.A.C.O.D. with bassist/songwriter Monique Ortiz of Bourbon Princess and drummer Larry Dersch.
 The band released their debut Happiness album in 2007.

+Occasionally since about 2007, Colley has been a guest with several Boston-area bands, prominently the instrumental groups Dub Apocalypse and Club d'Elf as well as the punk rock and rockabilly band The Kings of Nuthin'.

 Colley and Deupree began playing with New Orleans transplant Jeremy Lyons as Members of Morphine in 2009.
 This trio performs classic Morphine songs alongside of new material, and played the ten-year anniversary of Sandman's death at the festival at which it occurred, the Nel Nome Del Rock Festival in Palestrina, Italy, on July 3, 2009.
 As of 2014, the trio renamed themselves Vapors of Morphine and regularly performs shows in Boston and New Orleans.

 Colley has also made guest appearances with Primus (on live versions of the song "Those Damned Blue-Collar Tweekers"), and Lilium, a project from Pascal Humbert of 16 Horsepower and Woven Hand.
 He also played saxophone and bass clarinet on Dan Brenner's 2011 CD Little Dark Angel, produced by Jay Newland.
 In 2012 he played in Italy with the Italian band Rudy and the M.O.B. made by the Italian singer Rudy Marra.

-Occasionally since about 2012, Colley has been a guest with several Boston-area bands, prominently the instrumental groups Dub Apocalypse and Club d'Elf.

 In 2013 he joined a 3-piece named The Deltahorse, releasing an EP despite never having been in the same place at the same time as the bandmembers.
-They released their first full-length album, "Translatlantic" in September 2016.
+They released their first full-length album, "Transatlantic" in September 2016.

 Colley contributed to the album Stewing released in 2015 by The Grownup Noise.

-Personal life

-Colley lives in Somerville, Massachusetts with his wife Kate and their two children.
-He is also a visual artist, and has attended the Massachusetts College of Art and Design.